FumingPower3925/celeris/docs/content/_index.md

 ## License

-Celeris is released under the MIT License.
+Celeris is released under the Apache License 2.0.